gjchangmu/Spelunky-MEP/release/Spelunky MEP v0.1/readme.txt

 This is in beta status and any kind of comments are welcome.

-### How to Use

-Run side by side with game.

 ### Default Prices

 Jump from ground: 400 each jump (jump from grabbing ledge is free)
-Whip: 1500 each whip
+Whip: 1500 each whip (meant to encorage you to find items)
 Jetpack: 3000 for a full jar of gas (proportional to jetting time)
 Cape: 1000 each use
 Mattock: 1000 each use